Questions about ITA:

 Some people benefit more than others.
 This happens in all courses.
 Those who take the time and effort to apply what they have learned have benefitted the most.
 Some of these people are in key leadership roles in business and churches now, while others have used what they learned to help in their partnership development with churches and friends.
 Like every training, it is absolutely crucial that participants come with an attitude of willingness and eagerness to learn.
 Willingness to learn is one of the most important characteristics of a leader.

-Marc Kretzschmar (OM ICT) says: “I’m motivated to see this training given because of its focus on developing skills and building character through changed attitudes.
+Marc Kretzschmar (OM) says: “I’m motivated to see this training given because of its focus on developing skills and building character through changed attitudes.
 I’ve seen the resulting benefits in my life and in many of the others who have attended this course.
 This has been specifically in the areas of public speaking, building relationships and life direction.”

 Joop Strietman (OM Netherlands) says: “While doing the course in 1995, l realized how little input of this kind I had received from experienced leaders when I was asked to pioneer the work of OM in Holland twenty years earlier.
 I then had this dream in 1995 to have this sort of practical, down to earth, skill developing training available for upcoming and existing leaders within OM.”